 The RAM enables higher DDR4 frequencies, lower latencies, and enhanced stability but does it translate to an increase in FPS in games?

 The answer is very subjective and based on the games tested.
 Also, the gains are not so much as is apparent from the below benchmarks.

 Beyond the Intel Haswell-E or Broad-Well (Intel 5th generation desktop processor), most of the motherboards have support only for the DDR4 RAM.

 Gaming Benchmarks DDR3 Vs DDR4

-Crux of the matter is that gains from the high cost DDR4 memory are not substantial if you need it just for gaming.
-The gain of 2-3 FPS in games while comparing the DDR3 Vs DDR4 does not financially justifies the purchase of DDR4 at this point of time.
+The crux of the matter is that gains from the DDR4 memory are not substantial for gaming.
+The gain of 2-3 FPS in games while comparing the DDR3 Vs DDR4 is not really significant.

 Having said that, DDR4 is the current generation Ram and most of the motherboards and processors have support for it only.
 Besides, if you are buying a new PC it is essential to have DDR4 Ram.
 You may not see a major difference in terms of FPS but other tasks can get a speed bump by using a low latency high-speed, DDR4 Ram.

 Also, We did a review of the Review G Skills DDR4 3200 MHz RAM TridentZ: How Fast?
 In this review, we have also done some benchmarks that show how gaming performance varies with the RAM clock speed.
 You may find it useful.